jawaher-alqotym/git-fundamentals/README.md

 GitHub is a website and cloud-based service that allows developers to store, manage, and track changes to their work and collaborate.
 # connecting to git hub

+To access GitHub you must do it by authenticating to GitHub, you can securely access your account's resources, using different credentials depending on where you authenticate.
+Personal access tokens (PATs) are an alternative to passwords for GitHub authentication when using the GitHub API.
+This also has the added benefit of raising your rate limit.
+You will be limited to 60 requests per hour if you do not authenticate.
+You can make up to 5,000 requests per hour if you authenticate.

 # git clone

 # git push/pull